 If at any point you hear unusual noises or feel unusual vibrations, this should be reported immediately.
 Otherwise, if your inspection concludes that nothing appears to be malfunctioning, your employees should be able to operate the forklift.

 While OSHA does not require that forklift inspections be documented, recording your findings using an inspection checklist is a good idea because it can provide evidence to an OSHA inspector that forklifts are being inspected as required.
 This will be critical in the event an incident occurs while the forklift is in operation.

 Because forklift inspections are required daily, it is also important to know how to carry out such inspections.
 If an operator is unaware of a condition that would require a forklift to be put out of service, the consequences could be disastrous.
-Proper training can ensure operators know what to look for when conducting a forklift inspection.
+Proper forklift safety training can ensure operators know what to look for when conducting a forklift inspection.

 You may also want to consider downloading IndustrySafe's mobile inspections app.
 The app enables you to upload pictures, use a pre-built forklift inspection checklist and can even be used with or without internet access.
 If you have an iPhone or Android phone, downloading this app can help your workforce to streamline and improve your forklift inspections.
 Sign up for a free trial of the IndustrySafe mobile app today.